olgamarkevich/virtual-keyboard/README.md

 # Virtual Keyboard
 This project is an educational project designed to showcase web development skills.
-It represents a virtual keyboard implemented using pure JavaScript with SCSS for styling.
+It represents a virtual keyboard implemented using pure JavaScript with CSS for styling.

 Deployed project: [https://olgamarkevich.github.io/virtual-keyboard/](https://olgamarkevich.github.io/virtual-keyboard/)